Kozea/pygal/docs/documentation/configuration/interpolations.rst

 For more information see the `wikipedia article <http://en.wikipedia.org/wiki/Cubic_Hermite_spline#Finite_difference>`_

-Interpolation precision
+interpolation_precision
 -----------------------

-``interpolation_precision``

-You can change the resolution of the interpolation with the help of `interpolation_precision`:
+You can change the resolution of the interpolation with the help of ``interpolation_precision``:

 .. pygal-code::